Loupi/Frontenac/README.md

 A .NET port of the [Tinkerpop Stack](http://www.tinkerpop.com/).

 ## News
+* 2013-08-25
+ * Frontenac.Blueprints released
+ * Initial commit for Grave, a graph database backed by Microsoft ESENT and Lucent.NET.

+* 2013-07-29
-* 2013-07-29 [VelocityDB](http://velocitydb.com/) now supports Frontenac through it's [VelocityGraph](https://github.com/VelocityDB/VelocityGraph) library.
+ * [VelocityDB](http://velocitydb.com/) now supports Frontenac through it's [VelocityGraph](https://github.com/VelocityDB/VelocityGraph) library.
 Available on NuGet.

 ## Credits
 Special thanks to the authors and contributors of the original library: